Vegan Egg Substitutes For Baking

 - Chewy brownies

 Next, we have another of my favourites, flax eggs!
-As I mentioned earlier in this post, I used to always use flax eggs in my cakes when I first got started with vegan baking.
+As I mentioned earlier in this post, after I learn how to make chia eggs and flax eggs, I used to always use them in my cakes.
 But I was always a little disappointed, and I didn’t really enjoy the cakes with seeds all the way through them.

-I’ve since found that flax seeds work as the best vegan egg replacement for binding cookies.
+I’ve since found that flax seeds and chia seeds work as the best vegan egg replacement for binding cookies.
 I always (and probably exclusively) use them in my cookie recipes now.
 It works well every time and the seedy texture is not noticeable at all.
 They taste exactly like regular cookies!

 When making a flax egg, it’s important that you use ground flax seeds.
 The seeds need to be ground in order to absorb the water.
 You can buy them pre-ground, also known as milled flax seeds, milled linseeds or ‘flaxmeal’, or you can buy them whole like I do and grind them up yourself at home in a high power blender.
 I recommend using golden flax seeds if possible as they will blend in nicely with your baked goods and not show up like brown ones would.